alex-jke/V-GAN/README.md

 # Running

 There are several pipelines available for running the experiments.
-The main ones are:
+These are located in the `src/text` directory:
-- `vmmd_experiments.py`: This script runs V-GAN without kernel learning.
+- `vmmd_experiments.py`: This script runs V-GAN without kernel learning on numeric data.
-- `vgan_experiments.py`: This script runs V-GAN with kernel learning.
+- `vgan_experiments.py`: This script runs V-GAN with kernel learning on numeric data.
 - `od_experiments.py`: This script runs the Outlier Detection experiments.
-- `
+- `vmmd_lightning_text_experiments.py`: This script runs V-GAN without kernel learning using PyTorch Lightning on textual data.

+All of these scripts include a sample usage in the `if __name__ == "__main__":` section.
+There, the parameters for the experiments can be set, such as the dataset to use, the number of epochs, and other hyperparameters.